matt-s-gibbs/swtools/cran-comments.md

 * Added value tags to all function documentation.
 * Converted print() statements used for error checking to warning() or stop() depending if the error is fatal.
-* Configured aspell to prevent spelling errors notes in DESCRIPTION
+* Configured aspell to prevent spelling errors notes in DESCRIPTION.
+* Ensured word list is an actual .rds file, not plain text.

-Thankyou for the quick review and helpful comments.
+Thankyou for picking up the rds file issue.

 ## Test environments
 * Local Windows 10, R version 4.1.1 x86_64-w64-mingw32 (64-bit)